AndrewWHans/database-systems/reddit-style-db/proposal.md

 For a production deployment, HashiCorp Vault or AWS Secrets Manager would be used to manage and rotate database credentials rather than storing them in environment variables or `.env` files.
 Vault's dynamic secrets engine would be the preferred approach in a multi-cloud or Kubernetes environment.
 In an AWS-only deployment, Secrets Manager with automatic rotation is the simpler path.
 Either way, no static database password would be committed to source control or embedded in a container image.

 **Auditing and logging access to sensitive tables:**
 PostgreSQL's `pgaudit` extension would be enabled to log all DDL operations and DML operations against sensitive tables such as `User`, `SubredditBan`, and `ModerationAction`.
-These logs would be shipped to a centralized log aggregator (e.g., AWS CloudWatch Logs or a self-hosted ELK stack) where they can be queried for anomalies — for example, a sudden spike in `SELECT` queries against the `User` table from an unexpected service identity.
+These logs would be shipped to a centralized log aggregator (e.g., AWS CloudWatch Logs or a self-hosted ELK stack) where they can be queried for anomalies.
+For example, a sudden spike in `SELECT` queries against the `User` table from an unexpected service identity.
 AWS CloudTrail would cover the IAM layer, capturing every credential request alongside the source IP and requesting identity.

 **Follow-up questions and open concerns:**
 - PostgreSQL's `pgaudit` generates high log volume in active systems.
 How do teams typically filter audit logs to retain signal without overwhelming storage?